yash-nethues/getpaid/readme.txt

 = 2.1.3 =
 * `wpinv_insert_invoice()` function does not return created invoice on success - FIXED
-* UK nolonger treated as an EU state and nolonger applies reverse VAT - CHANGED
+* UK no longer treated as an EU state and no longer applies reverse VAT - CHANGED
 * Ability to for customers to edit their billing addresses - ADDED
 * Show total spent on the customers list table - ADDED
 * Show invoice count on the customers list table - ADDED